 Are you looking for a better way to sell your LearnDash courses?
 Using WooCommerce, your e-learning sites can adopt the subscriptions-based business model to increase course sales and profit.

-Using subscriptions is especially beneficial for courses that drip content to students over a period of time or for e-learning sites that can provide ongoing value to their users.
-At the same time, it allows students to learn while playing in installments and allowing them to verify how valuable a course is before they’re billed for a second month.
+Using subscriptions is especially beneficial for courses that drip content over a period of time or for e-learning sites that can provide ongoing value to their users.
+At the same time, it allows students to pay in installments and verify how valuable a course is before they’re billed for a second month.

 The Subscription Model For E-Learning